File IQ Installation for AWS EC2

 7. For the File IQ Appliance entry in the Custom Remote Access Permissions section, select Read Only.

-3. Connect the volumes to the File IQ Appliance by following these steps:
+3. Connect the Volumes to the File IQ Appliance by following these steps:

 1. Click Volumes.